In Concert, Zürich, October 28, 1979

-In Concert, Zürich, October 28, 1979 is a jazz album by pianist Chick Corea and vibraphonist Gary Burton.
-It features live versions of songs that the duo played on the albums Crystal Silence and Duet.
+In Concert, Zürich, October 28, 1979 is a live double album by pianist Chick Corea and vibraphonist Gary Burton recorded at the Limmathaus in Zürich and released on ECM the following year—the duo's third release for the label, following Crystal Silence (1973) and Duet (19.

 Technical details

 In Concert was recorded live, as the title suggests, and released in 1980 as a double LP set.
 The original release contains 10 tracks with a total length of 79:59.
 The album was subsequently reissued on a single CD and in the process shortened to 8 tracks for a length of 61:16.

 In 2009 the 4-CD set Crystal Silence, The ECM Recordings 1972-79 was released, containing the three albums: Crystal Silence (1973), Duet (1979) and the full LP-edition of In Concert (1980).